 To prepare your scan, you need to perform these steps first:

 The emulsion side has a matte surface.
-Sometimes it's difficult to recognise this, but there's a trick.
-The decline of vintage slides often causes the metallic silver of the emulsion migrating to the surface and it oxidises to silver oxide.
+Sometimes it's difficult to detect, but there's a trick.
+The deterioration of vintage slides often causes the metallic silver of the emulsion migrating to the surface and it oxidises to silver oxide.
 It produces a blue or purple glow.
 It's especially visible in the darkest parts because that's where the most silver is.
 It can help you to the detect the emulsion side.

 A flatbed scanner usually comes with a number of scan holders for 35mm film and medium format film.
-The problem is that vintage glass slides have exotic sizes, like 45x107mm and 6x13cm.
+The problem is that vintage glass slides can have exotic sizes, like my 45x107mm and 6x13cm stereoscopic slides.
 You'll have to be a bit creative to place the slides in the holder.

 The Epson V700 doesn't support auto focus.
 You will have to adjust the height of the holder to achieve perfect focus and get sharp scans.
 The holder has height adjusters that can be placed in different positions to change the height of the holder.
 With no height adjusters installed, the gap between the holder and scanner plate is 2,5mm.
 When installed with the arrow facing the plus, the height is 3,5mm and with the arrow facing the circle (default value), the height is 3mm.